How do our riders learn?

 About the Full Week, 5-day program

-The majority of participants will attend the full-week program.
-This is for individuals who have disabilities or those who need five days to learn the skills needed to ride typical bikes.
+The majority of riders will attend the full-week program.
+This is for individuals who have disabilities or those who need five days to learn the necessary skills to ride typical bikes.

 About the Quick Start / Refresher Course, 3-day program

 Many individuals learn to ride their bikes, and then how to start and stop.
-If your child or family member, age 8 or above, can ride yet needs more focus on other skills or confidence, or if they simply haven't learned to ride and need additional support, enroll them in our Quick Start course, which runs the last three days of Bike First!.
-For those who know how to ride and need guidance with advanced skills, enroll them in our Refresher course also running the last three days.
+If your rider, aged eight or above, can ride but needs more focus on other skills or confidence, or if they require additional support, enroll them in our Quick Start course, which runs on the last three days of Bike First.
+Those who know how to ride and need guidance with advanced skills should enroll in our Refresher course, which also runs for the last three days.
 Bicycles will be available for use in the gym as well as our outside riding area.
-We will have bikes available for purchase and our mechanic will tune up and adjust bikes for the entire family and only charge for parts.
+We will have bikes available for purchase, and our bike technician may be able to tune up and adjust bikes for the entire family, charging only for parts.

-• Five sessions per day (participants attend one session daily for one hour and 15 minutes)
+• Five sessions per day (riders attend one session daily for one hour and 15 minutes)

 • Fee: $250

-• Five sessions per day (participants attend one session daily for one hour and 15 minutes)
+• Five sessions per day (riders attend one session daily for one hour and 15 minutes)

 • Fee: $150